-Back in the summer of 2018 when CDs and savings rates were starting to pick up steam again, many of the big national banks hopped on a growing trend – create online-only banking divisions that specialize in amazing high yield savings accounts and CDs.
+Back in the summer of 2018 when CDs and savings rates were starting to pick up steam, many of the big national banks hopped on a growing trend – creating online-only banking divisions that specialize in amazing high yield savings accounts and CDs.

 This is exactly what happened when MidFirst Bank, one of the five largest privately held banks in the country, launched Vio Bank in August of 2018.